Women's World Cup qualifying group stage latest: Sweden in finals

 Group H: Germany, Serbia, Portugal, Turkey, Israel, Bulgaria

 - Germany, previously perfect, suffered their first away qualifying defeat since 17 June 1998 as they were beaten 3-2 in Serbia with two goals by Bayern's Jovana Damnjanović on Tuesday, denying the two-time champions the chance to reach the finals with two games to go.
 Serbia are within three points of Germany, who have a head-to-head goal difference advantage over the second-placed team should they end up level.
-Portugal, in third, face Bulgaria later hoping to return to within two points of Serbia.
+Portugal, in third, beat Bulgaria 3-0 to stay within two points of Serbia, who they visit on 2 September.

 Group I: France, Wales, Slovenia, Greece, Kazakhstan, Estonia